amd/MxGPU-Virtualization/smi-lib/docs/install/build.md

 - Run `make gen_coverage` to calculate the code coverage of the AMD SMI library.
 - If any changes are made to the interface folder, regenerate the Python wrapper by running `make python_wrapper` and replace the `amdsmi_wrapper.py` file in the py/interface folder with the one generated in the build folder `build/amdsmi/amdsmi_wrapper/amdsmi_wrapper.py`.

+### Build Options

-Build Options: These options allow you to customize the build process, such as specifying the build type, enabling thread safety, enabling logging, and using the Thread Sanitizer.
+These options allow you to customize the build process, such as specifying the build type, enabling thread safety, enabling logging, and using the Thread Sanitizer.

-1. BUILD_TYPE:
+- BUILD_TYPE:

 This option specifies the type of build you want to perform.
 Common values are Release and Debug.
 Release builds are optimized for performance and do not include debugging information.
 Debug builds include debugging information and are not optimized, making them suitable for development and debugging.
 Default: Release

-2. THREAD_SAFE:
+- THREAD_SAFE:

 This option indicates whether the build should include thread safety features.
 When set to True, thread safety mechanisms (e.g., mutexes, locks) are enabled.
 When set to False, thread safety mechanisms are disabled, which might improve performance but can lead to race conditions in multi-threaded environments.
 Default: True

-3. LOGGING:
+- LOGGING:

 This option controls whether logging is enabled in the build.
 When set to True, logging code is included, which can help with debugging and monitoring.
 When set to False, logging code is excluded, which might improve performance.
 Default: False

-4. THREAD_SANITIZER:
+- THREAD_SANITIZER:

 This option indicates whether the Thread Sanitizer should be enabled.
 Thread Sanitizer is a tool that detects data races in multi-threaded programs.